Gate Operator

 Configure the Data Workflow Component

-Now, add the Data Workflow component.
-This component pulls data from your gateInput Text Field and filters it through a Gate operator.
-You can see the results displayed in the gateOutput Text Field.
+Now, add the Data Workflow component to retrieve the data from your gateInput Text Field component and pass it through a Gate operator.
+Then, the results are passed and displayed in the gateOutput Text Field component.

-1. Drag and drop a Data Workflow Icon Data Workflow component onto your canvas, placing it below the gateArg Radio Buttons icon Radio Buttons component.
+1. Drag and drop a Data Workflow component onto your canvas, placing it between the gateArg Radio Buttons and gateOutput Text Field components.

 2. In the Canvas Label Text and Property Name fields, enter dwfGate.